darrendignam/TaskbarCustomApp/README.md

 "Menu Item","Shell Command"
 "Default Display Only","displayswitch.exe /internal" "Extend Displays","displayswitch.exe /extend"
+"-",""
+"CMD","start cmd.exe"
+"Hello World","start cmd.exe /k echo Hello World"
 ```

 Two columns - the first is the text in the menu item, the second is the command.

-Above you can see the example I use to quickly switch between single and dual monitors. (my laptop has a quick key for this - but my desktop has not got this usability feature)
+Above you can see the example I use to quickly switch between single and dual monitors (my laptop has a quick key for this - but my desktop has not got this usability feature).
+Plus there is the ability to insert a seperator by enclosing a hyphen /minus sign "-" in the first position.